 Expanding our resources further

 It remains our belief that the impact of KONP could be even greater.
-Clearly this is now more important than ever with the current state of crisis in both health and social care and neither government nor opposition indicating policies that are likely to see our longterm objectives realised.
+Clearly this is now more important than ever with the current state of crisis in both health and social care and neither government nor opposition indicating policies that are likely to see our long-term objectives realised.
 We are always looking to expand further our campaigning resources to maximise our impact and to meet the demands of the coming years leading up to the next election and we remain very grateful for the support of Doctors for the NHS.

 John Puntis and Tony O’Sullivan, co-chairs of KONP